Calendar of Events

 A weeklong Summer Camp will be held at VAC’s Niaulani Campus from July 8 – July 12, from 9:00 A.M. – 2:30 P.M.
 Open to keiki ages 8-13.

 Please provide snacks and lunch.
-Call the Volcano Art Center for more information (808) 967- 8222.
+Call the Volcano Art Center for more information at (808) 967- 8222.
 Registration deadline is Monday, June 24th.

 Cost: $250 per child/ $230 for members of VAC.